Download your copy of Life in the Ancient World and start receiving Bible History Daily — both absolutely free!

 Want to know what life was really like in the Biblical world?

-This free eBook guides you through craft centers in ancient Jerusalem, family structure across Israel and articles on ancient practices—from dining to makeup—across the Mediterranean world.
+This free eBook guides you through craft centers in ancient Jerusalem, family structure across Israel and ancient practices—from dining to makeup—throughout the Mediterranean world.

 We look back on the Biblical world as a time of fateful battles, inspiring prophets, great empires and profound learning.
 Unfortunately, this picture is often skewed to highlight regal, rather than common, history.
 More of our modern philosophy and theology grew out of the ancient agora than the palace.
 Many profound thinkers and religious visionaries in the ancient world never interacted with kings or fought in great battles.
 How does archaeology tell their story?